San Diego Mail Theft Defense Attorneys

 Mail theft and mail fraud have different definitions, but both are considered federal crimes because the United States Postal Service is a federal agency, and any crime committed using USPS is classified as a federal crime.

 Anyone charged with mail theft or mail fraud should speak to a criminal defense lawyer who is authorized to present cases in federal court as soon as possible.
 Attorney James N. Dicks is board-certified, and has the distinction of being a former Los Angeles Police Department narcotics investigator.
-He and his team know how to handle your case, so give jD LAW a call at (760) 630-2000 to set up your free consultation today.
+He and his team know how to handle your case, so give jD LAW, P.C. a call at (760) 630-2000 to set up your free consultation today.

 The theft of any property is a crime in California, but mail theft is not classified the same as other theft crimes.
 While grand theft and petty theft charges depend on the monetary value of the property stolen, mail theft does not.